If you're Aboriginal, certain legal issues get specific consideration in family court:

 You or your partner can't sell any interest in the home without the other person's consent (agreement).
 For more information, see Your home on reserve.

 The breakup of a relationship can cause many money worries.
 The rules about income assistance are different depending on whether you live on reserve or off reserve.

 For information on income assistance for people living on reserve in BC, see Income assistance on reserve, which answers questions about:

 - what benefits are available

 If you don't live on reserve and need information about income assistance, see the booklet How to Apply for Welfare.

-Family Law Duty Counsel(LSS) — Lawyers at courthouses who provide advice to people representing themselves in court, and guide them to fill out their forms.
+Family Law Duty Counsel(Legal Aid BC) — Lawyers at courthouses who provide advice to people representing themselves in court, and guide them to fill out their forms.

-Family LawLINE (LSS) — Phone service where family lawyers provide advice about parenting time, custody, access, support, and agreements
+Family LawLINE (Legal Aid BC) — Phone service where family lawyers provide advice about parenting time, custody, access, support, and agreements

 BC Association of Friendship Centres — Find a friendship centre in your area